DanishPasricha/Movie_Recommender_Engine/README.md

 # 🎬 Movie Recommender Agent

-A simple, production-ready movie recommender agent using OpenAI, Tavily for real-time search, and Judgeval for tracing and evaluation.
+A movie recommender agent using OpenAI, Tavily for real-time search, and Judgeval for tracing and evaluation.

 ---